 Are you still hanging on to your old work computers since they “still work fine”?
-While they help you get the job done, their obsolete firmware poses security risks that can lead to major problems.
-Keep reading to understand how to mitigate these risks.
+While they may still help you get the job done, their outdated firmware can make you vulnerable to security risks that can lead to major problems.

 What is firmware?

 Firmware is a basic type of software that is embedded into every piece of hardware.
-It controls the device it’s installed on, and cannot be uninstalled or removed.
-Also, firmware is only compatible with the make and model of the hardware it is installed on.
+It controls the device it’s installed on, cannot be uninstalled or removed, and is only compatible with the make and model of the hardware it is installed on.
 Think of it like a translator between your stiff and unchanging hardware and your fluid and evolving software.
 For example, the firmware of a TV remote control processes the button presses and sends that data into a format that the TV can understand.

 Why is firmware security important?

 To clearly explain the importance of firmware security, let’s use the firmware installed in a router as an example.

 When you buy a router and plug it in, its firmware allows it to connect devices to your wireless network with almost zero input from you.
 However, if the router manufacturer is outside of California, then they might still be using the same username and password for the same router model, if not for all router models.
 If you don't change these default settings, you could be exposed to hackers.